EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/The High Council of Vaeldrin.md

 # Overview
-The Grand Merchant's Council is the ruling body of [[Vaeldrin]], based in the bustling capital, [[Rivermere]].
-Unlike monarchies or military-led states, [[Vaeldrin]] is governed primarily by commerce.
-Wealth, trade influence, and the ability to control critical resources determine political power.
-Every major merchant house, guild, and trade consortium has representation, making the council both a legislative and executive authority.
+The The High Council of Vaeldrin is the ruling body of [[Vaeldrin]], based in the bustling capital, [[Rivermere]].
 # Structure
+## The Council of Nine and High Speaker
-## The Councilors of the Ledger
+The [[Council of Nine]] are a council that works along side the [[High Speaker]].

 ### Appointment of a Councilor
+- Any citizen of [[Vaeldrin]] is technically eligible, but in practice, only individuals with significant wealth, backing, or political alliances receive consideration.
+Candidates are usually former patrons, influential nobles or landholders, prominent guild leaders, or retired military commanders.
 - When a seat becomes vacant, a candidate must be proposed by either an existing councilor
 - Majority vote is required by the remaining councilors.
-If in the event of a tie, the [[First Merchant]] is the tie-breaker.
+If in the event of a tie, the [[High Speaker]] is the tie-breaker.
-- There are nine seats on the council, not counting the [[First Merchant]].
+- There are nine seats on the council, not counting the [[High Speaker]].
 - Technically, seats are awarded via a majority vote, but money is the real deciding factor.
 ### Removal of a Councilor
 - Any councilor can be proposed for removal due to misconduct, failure to maintain influence, or harm to the city
 -  Majority vote is required by the remaining councilors.
-If in the event of a tie, the [[First Merchant]] is the tie-breaker.
+If in the event of a tie, the [[High Speaker]] is the tie-breaker.
 ### Voting Notes
 - Abstentions are counted as non-votes and do not contribute to reaching a majority.
 - Secret ballots may be used to allow councilors to vote without external pressure.
 - Extraordinary situations (war, economic crisis) may allow the First Merchant temporary emergency powers, but normal council procedures resume once the crisis passes.
 - Voting is rarely purely ethical.
 Bribes, economic leverage, blackmail, political pressure all play a factor.
 ## Leadership
-- The council is lead by the [[First Merchant]], which is elected every five years by council vote.
+- The council is lead by the [[High Speaker]], which is elected every five years by council vote.
-- The [[First Merchant]] acts as the city's  chief diplomat and head of state
+- The [[High Speaker]] acts as the city's  chief diplomat and head of state
 ## Committees and Offices
 - [[The Guild Oversight Committee]] regulates trade, sets tariffs, arbitrates inter-guild disputes
 - [[The Treasury of Vaeldrin]] manages taxation, trade levies, and the council's coffers.